How fraudsters can hijack your browser

 Staying safe online is an important way of protecting your personal and financial data.
 Fraudsters like to use weaknesses in technology to try and gather information that can then be used to commit crimes.
 One such method is hijacking web browsers – software like Chrome, Firefox or Internet Explorer – to take control of computers.

 What is browser hijacking?

 Browser hijacking is a form of hacking in which malicious software changes a user’s browser settings without their knowledge or permission.
 Anyone who has ever been redirected to a website they didn’t intend to visit, found that their default browser has changed of its own accord, or been subjected to a series of pop-up ads, has most likely had their browser taken over by “malware”.

 It’s reasonably easy to fall prey to browser hijacking.
 You can pick up malware by downloading software, clicking on an email attachment or visiting an infected site.
-It’s also quite common - in 2015, Google found that over 5 million of its users had computers potentially infected by malware.
+It’s also quite common – a recent study suggested that in the second half of 2017, on average, 795 new malware specimens were discovered per hour.

 It can sometimes be difficult to spot if your browser has been hijacked.
 Adverts might appear to be normal pop-up or display ads, and malware may just run in the background without really changing how your browser works.

 In most cases, browser hijacking is a crude – if deeply annoying - scam designed to redirect users to sites or ads where extra clicks generate revenue for the hackers.
 It can be dangerous, however, depending on the kind of malware involved.
 For example, “spyware” can gather personal data such as banking details and email passwords, leaving the user vulnerable to identity theft.

 A recent study by Cifas found that there were almost 175,000 cases of identify fraud recorded in 2017, an increase on the previous year.

 This is a worrying trend for many consumers – a recent survey found that identity theft is a top worry for Brits.